Breast Implant Surgery Risks

 Even with today’s technology and surgeon skills, unfortunately, there are risks with any surgery.
 Breast implant surgery risks can occur regardless of a surgeon’s skill or the medical staff’s degree of care.
 The areas where some breast implant risks can occur, are within the surgical procedures, surgical errors, and risks that can occur just based on the nature of implants, themselves.

-Breast implant surgery, barring any problems, the surgery usually takes about two hours.
+Breast implant surgery, barring any problems, the surgery usually takes about one hour.
 Though rare, some major factors that can be related to the surgery itself, involve anesthesia reactions.
 A patient’s anesthesia risks depend upon a patient’s health, their reaction to it, and the type of anesthesia used.
-Though there are different types of anesthesia that can be used for breast implant surgery, general anesthetics are given.
+There are different types of anesthesia that can be used for breast implant surgery.
 Some risks include difficulty in breathing, allergic reasons, increased blood pressure, or an elevated heart rate.

 Bleeding and infection, although rare, can occur, but can easily be controlled.
 If there is some bleeding during and after the breast implant surgery, then there is likely to also be some bruising.
 These bleeding problems are not necessarily harmful and do not imply any serious complications.